In Australia, nearly 90 per cent of our petroleum wealth is found

 technology.
 A navigation device installed above the drill bit feeds back

 information which enables the exact position of the well to be measured

 and monitored.
-A steerable motor within the drillpipe can
+A steerable motor within the drill pipe can be remotely

 What is the impact of drilling on the marine environment?